g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 ### How does HTTP caching work?
 Clients can locally store copies of web resources to lower server load and latency thanks to HTTP caching.
 The length of time a resource can be cached and the circumstances under which it needs to be revalidated with the server are indicated by caching directives in HTTP headers.

- more about the ongoing development of web technologies and their influence on the contemporary digital environment by looking at these protocols.

 ## HTTP/1: The Foundation
-Operating over [Transmission Control Protocol](https://www.techtarget.com/searchnetworking/definition/TCP-IP) (TCP), HTTP/1 was a major milestone in the development of web protocols, published in 1996.
-Because it relied on distinct TCP connections for every request, it was inefficient and resulted in higher latency and worse performance, particularly as web pages became more complicated.
+Operating over [Transmission Control Protocol (TCP)](https://www.techtarget.com/searchnetworking/definition/TCP-IP), [HTTP/1](https://www.w3.org/Protocols/HTTP/1.0/spec) was a major milestone in the development of web protocols, published in 1996.
+Because it relied on distinct TCP connections for every request, it was inefficient and resulted in higher [latency](https://developer.mozilla.org/en-US/docs/Web/Performance/Understanding_latency) and worse performance, particularly as web pages became more complicated.

 The restricted amount of concurrent connections per server led to scalability problems.
 Afterward, HTTP was redesigned with the introduction of HTTP/1.1 to get around these restrictions.